kkJawaid/MediBridge-Website/README.md

 - Deployed here: https://medibridge-website-production.up.railway.app/

 # Running For Developers
-- pre requisites: have postgres installed
+- create your .env by .env.template
 - npm install
-- create new .env by .env.template

-database instructions:
+- npm run dev OR npx nodemon server.js

+- currently database is listening from deployed db. if want to set up local db:
+- configure DATABASE_URL in .env to have ur username and password
 - npx prisma generate
-- npx prisma migrate dev
 - npx prisma studio (to view db in browser)

-running locally instructions:
-- npm run dev OR npx nodemon server.js

-payment gateway instructions:
-- ngrok endpoint url is https://medibridge-website-production.up.railway.app/webhook
+- npx prisma migrate dev (to sync migrations)

 to note:
 - Make sure localhost:5020 does not have an exisiting process running.